gahfy/chilindoweather/README.md

 #### Gson

 Actually, Json deserialization is performed by Moshi, but Gson is used in order to use `TypeToken` in JSON deserialization.

+## Not done

+### Technical Debt

+Code coverage is only a little more than 30% because I didn't have enough time to do more.
+In order not to make Sonar fail, I used a custom quality gate which would have to be updated in the future as the code coverage increases.